K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 ### <div id='3.3'> 3.3.
 Request for service
 Request for service in order to use the RabbitMQ service in the Sample App, you must request for service (Provision).
-*Note: When requesting for a service, you must be logged in as a user who can request for a service in PaaS-TA.
+*Note: When requesting for a service, you must be logged in as a user who can request for a service in K-PaaS AP.

-- Check whether there is a service in the PaaS-TA Marketplace first.
+- Check whether there is a service in the K-PaaS AP Marketplace first.

 > $ cf marketplace

 ```
-getting services from marketplace in org system / space dev as admin...
+Getting all service offerings from marketplace in org system / space dev as admin...
-OK

-service      plans         description                                                                           broker
+offering   plans          description                                                                                                                   broker
-rabbitmq     standard      RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker.   rabbitmq-service-broker
+rabbitmq   standard       RabbitMQ service to provide shared instances of this high-performance multi-protocol messaging broker.                        rabbitmq-service-broker

-TIP: Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
+TIP: Use 'cf marketplace -e SERVICE_OFFERING' to view descriptions of individual plans of a given service offering.
 ```
 <br>